hugotseixas/effbe-gedi/README.md

-# effbe_gedi
+# Effect of Forest Fires over Biomass Estimates from GEDI

-Effect of forest fires over biomass estimates from gedi
+Calculating the effect of forest fires over the estimates of biomass density from GEDI L4A.